 Coraki is the tea tree capital of the region, and your go-to precinct for fishing. boating. swimming, sailing and bird watching.
-Its auiet charm and the genuine hospitality of the locals is а welcome bonus.
+Its auiet charm and genuine hospitality of the locals is welcome bonus.

-The Coraki Riverside Caravan Park and Camping Grounds, centrally located in the village right beside the river, makes for a peaceful home base when visiting the region.
+The Coraki Riverside Caravan Park and Camping Grounds. centrally located in village the right the river. beside makes for a peaceful home base when visiting the region.